CIRCL/factual-rules/README.md

 ## Rules directory format

-Each folder follow the same pattern:
+YARA rules are in [rules](./rules/) directory and each folder follow the same pattern per software name:

 - In the top folder level: